-With the new found freedom of homeschooling, my wheels began turning.
 And my heart began to wander once again.
-With five kids at home all together and me to teach them, I found myself wanting to move more than ever before.
+With five kids at home altogether and me to teach them, I found myself wanting to move more than ever before.
 To find a place that would offer us more opportunities outdoors, that would offer us more culture.
 In Phoenix, you have summer or you have winter.
 And the summer can last from mid-April when the temperatures start to rise and sometimes won’t cool off until mid-November.
-And even when the weather is nice I don’t find the idea of hiking through flat, barren desert to be all that enticing.
+And even when the weather is nice I don’t find the idea of hiking through the flat, barren desert to be all that enticing.
 And neither does the rest of the family.
 We just found ourselves really craving something different with the new lifestyle we had suddenly found ourselves in.
 It was important especially to find a place with better schools to give the kids the opportunity to go back to public school if they wanted to because, well, Arizona is severely lacking in that area in the most embarrassing of ways.

 So the praying began.
 And we continued on with life as if nothing was going to change aside from continuing research for possibilities to call home.
 And then December came.

-After four years of never having a client cancel their service contract with Jarett, two companies close their doors and break the news to Jarett.
+After four years of never having a client cancel their service contract with the Bearded Gent, two companies close their doors and break the news to him.
 Okay, we still have plenty of others… but wait.
 Was this a sign?
 We continue praying and researching and living life.
 And after discussing so many factors and reasons we had narrowed our future home, not knowing if it would ever come to be, to two places.
 I knew so much about one and none about the other.
 So I did more research and this time I reached out to people in the area.

 Not a single negative thing in response to people who have both lived and currently live there.
 And three connections came out of the wood work and told me they would love to discuss some business things with me when I make my way out there.
 Really?
 Could I already have business connections and jobs booked before even moving?